wunderwuzzi23/puppy/README.md

 2. `passwords.txt`
 3. `servers.txt` - only the first server is used at the moment

-Runtime logs and results are written in the `./logs/` folder.
+Runtime logs and results are written to the `./logs/` folder.

 # Get it